 - Fast connection speeds

 BEST VPN FOR SMALL BUSINESSES:Perimeter81 is my top choice to protect your small business’ online activities.
 The provider’s dedicated servers offer static IP addresses, which are useful for numerous business applications.
-A 30-day money-back guarantee is available.
+A risk-free 30-day money-back guarantee is available.